-- Aggressive water conservation programs, including updated urban water management plans, wider use of recycled water where appropriate, and incentives for water-efficient appliances and systems; - Increases and improvements in both surface and groundwater storage capacity, including the protection of groundwater recharge areas and feasibility studies for reservoir expansion; - Integrated flood management programs, including improved emergency preparedness and recovery plans as well as structural and non-structural projects for flood protection that account for climate change impacts; - Preservation and enhancement of ecosystems to preserve biodiversity and also improve flood management and water supply functions; - Expansion of monitoring and data collection capabilities, in order to better track and understand climate change impacts to the water sector; - Plan for anticipated sea-level rise; and - Fund research studies on climate impacts and system vulnerabilities.
+- A sustained investment strategy to reliably finance the state's water future. - Aggressive water conservation programs, including updated urban water management plans, wider use of recycled water where appropriate, and incentives for water-efficient appliances and systems; - Increases and improvements in both surface and groundwater storage capacity, including the protection of groundwater recharge areas and feasibility studies for reservoir expansion; - Integrated flood management programs, including improved emergency preparedness and recovery plans as well as structural and non-structural projects for flood protection that account for climate change impacts; - Preservation and enhancement of ecosystems to preserve biodiversity and also improve flood management and water supply functions; - Fixing the Sacramento-San Joaquin Delta: - Expansion of monitoring and data collection capabilities, in order to better track and understand climate change impacts to the water sector; - Plan for anticipated sea-level rise; and - Fund research studies on climate impacts and system vulnerabilities.